forward3d/athlete/README.md

-When you deploy, Athlete will see that Marathon's currently running value for instances of the app is 5, and that you set it to 1 in your deployment configuration with :override, and it will _force_ there to be only 1 instance after the deployment.
+When you deploy, Athlete will see that Marathon's currently running value for instances of the app is 5, and that you set it to 1 in your deployment configuration with `:override`, and it will _force_ there to be only 1 instance after the deployment.

 This would be non-ideal, since your scaling system is 'authoritative' for this property - it decides how many instances should run.
 Resetting it when you deploy could break production!